A Step-by-step Guide to Implementing a Patch Management Process

 Organizations should build a complete IT inventory, including all the operating systems and applications as the first step to assessing what patches have been installed and which ones might be missing.
 Knowing the current state of patching will help outline the strategy to be carried out.

 The inventory can be done manually or automatically through Asset Management software.
-In this sense, InvGate Insight provides you with a quick and easy unified view of your entire asset inventory, including their details and status.
+In this sense, InvGate Asset Management provides you with a quick and easy unified view of your entire asset inventory, including their details and status.
 Plus, by installing InvGate’s Agent on your computers, it will also report all their data to your instance (including all the installed software) and notify you when something is wrong.

 3. Delineate your Patch Management policy